We meet Luis, our guide with Taste Porto Food Tours, on a sunny street corner close to the central market, Mercearia Do Bolhao.

 Stop 1 – Loja Dos Pasteis de Chaves

-We start the morning off tasting two types of flaky, filo dough pastries shaped like shells, called pasteis de chaves, along with coffee.
+We start the morning of our Taste Porto tour with a tasting two types of flaky, filo dough pastries shaped like shells, called pasteis de chaves, along with coffee.
 Eaten as a quick snack at any time of day, the buttery pastries derive their name from the city of Chaves in northern Portugal, close to the border with Spain.

 We taste a savory one filled with minced veal (the original flavor) and another sweet one filled with rich chocolate.
 The recipe for this traditional product is controlled by the European Commission.
 While we chat and nibble, Luis teaches us a few essential Portuguese words and phrases (e.g. obrigada, f. and obrigado, m., for thank you.